 Summary:

 The Meriden School District in Connecticut is home to two high schools: Francis T. Maloney High School and Orville H. Platt High School.
-Both schools serve grades 9-12 and have similar performance metrics, with neither standing out as a clear standout in the district.
+Both schools serve grades 9-12 and face similar challenges, but Maloney High School appears to be the stronger performer of the two.

 Thank you for your feedback!